nodejs/node/doc/api/crypto.md

 [capability urls](https://www.w3.org/TR/capability-urls/).

-`a` and `b` must both be `Buffer`s, `TypedArray`s, or `DataView`s, and they must have the same length.
+`a` and `b` must both be `Buffer`s, `TypedArray`s, or `DataView`s, and they must have the same byte length.

+If at least one of `a` and `b` is a `TypedArray`, the result may depend on the platform byte order.

 Use of `crypto.timingSafeEqual` does not guarantee that the *surrounding* code is timing-safe.
 Care should be taken to ensure that the surrounding code does